mariadb-corporation/MaxScale/Documentation/Upgrading/Upgrading-To-MaxScale-2.2.md

 Binlog server automatically accepts GTID connection from MariaDB 10 slave servers by saving all incoming GTIDs into a SQLite map database.

+### MaxCtrl Included in Main Package

+In the 2.2.1 beta version MaxCtrl was in its own package whereas in 2.2.2 it is in the main `maxscale` package.
+If you have a previous installation of MaxCtrl, please remove it before upgrading to MaxScale 2.2.2.